ljuwon321/Vortex-loader/README.md

 # Vortex | A C# simple cheat loader
-This loader is for beginners that do not have the enough knowledge to code.
+This loader is for beginners that do not have the enough knowledge to code one.

 # Discord
 [Vortex's Discord server](https://discord.gg/9ntPfFC)